The Bankrate promise

 Biden administration agreed to cancel student debt for around 200,000 defrauded borrowers

-The Department of Education filed a settlement agreement on June 22 which states that the agency will fully discharge the federal student debt of approximately 200,000 defrauded students.
+The Department of Education filed a settlement agreement in the Sweet v.
+Cardona case on June 22, 2022 stating that the agency would fully discharge the federal student debt of approximately 200,000 defrauded students.

-Relief comes 3 years after the original lawsuit was filed against the Trump administration
+Relief comes years after the original lawsuit was filed against the Trump administration

 The Sweet v.
 Cardona case (formerly Sweet v.
-DeVos) was filed back in June 2019, when the plaintiffs claimed that their borrower defense applications had been ignored by the Department of Education.
+DeVos) was filed in June 2019.
+The plaintiffs claimed that the Department of Education had ignored their borrower defense applications.
 After filing, borrowers asked the court to turn the case into a class action lawsuit to not only represent themselves but also all other borrowers in the same situation.